dayton-outar/glif/algos/js/codility/counting/README.md

 ## Observations

-For the final solution presented where the difference was arrived at and then used in `fastSolution`.
-It was not clearly explained the reason for returning `false` after checking if the difference was an odd number.
+In the function `fastSolution`, it was not clearly explained the reason for returning `false` after checking if the difference between the sums of the two sequences was an odd number.
 This was done by,

 ```js
 if (d % 2 == 1) return false;
 ```

 Eventually, after running a few cases you begin to understand that only a difference that is an even number can be split and swapped.
 For example, if the sum difference between two (2) sequences is 2, the difference can be split in two (2) and shared across both seqences.
-Let's say one sequence has $[3, 2, 2]$ and another sequence has $[3, 1, 1]$, after splitting the difference any of the 2 from first sequence can be swapped with a 1 from the second sequence to get both sequences to have equal sum: $[3, 2, 1]$, $[3, 2, 1]$.
+Let's say one sequence has $[3, 2, 2]$ and another sequence has $[3, 1, 1]$, after splitting the difference any of the 2's from first sequence can be swapped with any of the 1's from the second sequence to get both sequences to have equal sum: $[3, 2, 1]$, $[3, 2, 1]$.

 So, the line of code below splits the difference of the sum between the two sequences,